June 5, 2018

 About the California Sea Grant Salmon and Steelhead Monitoring Program

-For more than a decade, California Sea Grant’s Russian River Salmon and Steelhead Monitoring Program has been conducting broad-scale salmon and steelhead monitoring, along with specialized studies, in order to provide science-based information to all stakeholders involved in the recovery of these critical native species.
+Since 2004, California Sea Grant’s Russian River Salmon and Steelhead Monitoring Program has been monitoring populations of salmon and steelhead in Sonoma County with the support of thousands of local landowners throughout the watershed.
+Our goal is to provide science-based information to all stakeholders involved in the recovery of these critical native species.
 Our program supports the Russian River Coho Salmon Captive Broodstock Program, the statewide Coastal Monitoring Program, the Russian River Coho Water Resources Partnership, and other salmonid recovery efforts throughout the watershed.